 It’s common to see moss growing on older trunks.

 American linden leaves are simple, broadly ovate, and heart-shaped.

-If you look closely, you’ll see the edges are saw-toothed, and they have a long-pointed tip.
+If you look closely, you’ll see the edges are serrated, and they have a long-pointed tip.

-On a stalk, leaves grow unevenly, in alternate fashion.
+On a stalk, leaves grow unevenly, in alternate arrangement.

 The leaf surface is shiny, and its color ranges from dark to light green.

 American Linden forms clusters of small, fragrant, pale yellow flowers which hang midway from a long, leafy bract.

 After the flowers bloom in June, they become clusters of pea-sized nutlets.